AnishaLamichhane/Fireworks-Night/README.md

 # Fireworks-Night
-This project contains my personal solution to the project 20 of hacking with swift.
+This project contains my personal solution to the challeges to project 20 of hacking with swift.